Meditation for March 11th

 anything I’m not the best at,

-ever watching a disappointing TV show or movie,
+From ever watching a disappointing TV show or movie,

-ever knowing the lyrics of any American pop song,
+From ever knowing the lyrics of any American pop song,

-ever having any expectations for a movie that is based on my nostalgia,
+From ever having any expectations for a movie that is based on my nostalgia,

-from ever taking the chance of hearing any new music that might be exciting and inspire me,
+From ever taking the chance of hearing any new music that might be exciting and inspire me,

-so let me just hear the best songs of the 60s, 70s, 80s, 80s, 90s & 00s –
+so let me just hear the best songs of the 60s, 70s, 80s, 80s, 90s & 00,s –

-I just want things that make me happy.
+I want things that make me happy.

 Just people that make me happy.

-Just songs, shows and books that make me happy.
+Just songs, shows, and books that make me happy.

 Is that so hard to ask?